sebsto/amplify-ios-getting-started/04_add_authentication.md

 # Introduction

-The next feature you will be adding is authentication.
-In this module, you will learn how to authenticate a user with the Amplify CLI and libraries, leveraging [Amazon Cognito](https://aws.amazon.com/cognito/), a managed user identity service.
+The next feature you will be adding is user authentication.
+In this module, you will learn how to authenticate a user with the Amplify CLI and libraries, leveraging [Amazon Cognito](https://aws.amazon.com/cognito/), a managed user identity provider.

 You will also learn how to use the Cognito Hosted User Interface to present an entire user authentication flow, allowing users to sign up, sign in, and reset their password with just few lines of code.

 ## What you Will Learn

 - Create and deploy an authentication service
-- Configure your iOS app to include authentication
+- Configure your iOS app to include Cognito Hosted UI authentication

 ## Key Concepts